elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife-00012-fig3-figsup3-v1.tiff
 - elife-00012-fig3-figsup3-data1-v1.csv

-We have appended the version number to each file, and we have dropped the `VOR` indicator, as this information makes not sense to any person outside of eLife.
+We have appended the version number to each file, and we have dropped the `VOR` indicator from the files (but remains in the zip file name), as this information makes not sense to any person outside of eLife.
+IAN, WAS THIS YOUR INTENTION TO LEAVE STATUS IN ZIP NAME - WE LIKE THIS!

 The following JSON is sent to the Drupal container (I've redacted specifics in the call to just highlight the components related to the article versions and identifiers)